 No business wants to be on the receiving end of a service mistake that goes viral – plenty of companies can attest to this.
 Training staff minimises risk so show this with examples from within your industry if you can to make it more tangible.
-The repercussions for a lack of training in safety, service and other departments can be very real, nevertheless, what should always be the over-riding focus when securing a budget is the data.
+The repercussions for a lack of training in safety, service and other departments can be very real, nevertheless, what should always be the overriding focus when securing a budget is the data.

 It’s been documented that $75 Billion is lost to businesses through poor customer service and 48% of customers spend more money after a positive service experience.

-Putting an emphasis on training can help efficiency, consistency and equip your staff better.
+Putting an emphasis on training can help efficiency, and consistency and equip your staff better.
 This can be a persuasive argument to get buy-in from leadership, for example, support tickets from staff and clients can consume an inordinate amount of time and can also be resource-heavy.
 Requests can be slow to respond to, the answers can be back and forth leading to a lack of efficiency.

-Showing infographics, pie charts and visualising such statistics documenting time spent by staff on specific questions in the form of ‘tickets’ can go a long way to ensuring the budget.
+Showing infographics, and pie charts and visualising such statistics documenting time spent by staff on specific questions in the form of ‘tickets’ can go a long way to ensuring the budget.
 Time means money, make it clear.
 Effective and efficient training methods mean less time is spent on corrections and follow-ups.

-Clarifying your objectives in terms of time-saving and enhancing the skills of staff for the betterment of the organisation, and ultimately the bottom-line, is sure to help your standing when pitching your budget.
+Clarifying your objectives in terms of time-saving and enhancing the skills of staff for the betterment of the organisation, and ultimately the bottom line is sure to help your standing when pitching your budget.
 Prove it.
-Show the ‘return on time’ in the same way you might have the return on investment, and show where the extra resources could be channelled.
+Show the ‘return on time in the same way you might have the return on investment, and show where the extra resources could be channelled.